Updated September 2, 2020

 How can I volunteer with MTA?

 We have numerous volunteer opportunities.
 Trail Rangers adopt a portion of the trail and deal with smaller maintenance issues.
 Our Thursday Trail Crew fixes larger problems, and is continually improving structures and access.
 Hike Leaders are trained to lead hikes throughout the year.
 Occasionally we also need people to help out at special events or with administration.
-See a full list of opportunities.
+See a list of opportunities.

 Is my membership fee a tax-deductible donation?

 Sadly, no. MTA is registered with Canada Revenue Agency as a non-profit organization.
-We can only issue a receipt if there is no return value for the donor.
+We can only issue a receipt if there is no return monetary value for the donor.
 A membership has value and therefore does not qualify.
 However, we are always happy to issue receipts for donations 🙂

 What does MTA do with donations?